Abdelmoneim000/alx-higher_level_programming/README.md

   ## Welcome to Python!!

-  ### Up until now we have learnt the the following core concepts of Python :
+  ### Up until now we have learnt the following core concepts of Python :

     1. Python interpreter.
     2. Print function and how to use it.